Professor of Philosophy

 M.A., Ph.D., Emory University

-Personal: Two children, Hannah (22) and Austin (18); spouse, Bill Schmitz; currently reduced to only 5 cats and 1 finch.
+Personal: Two children, Hannah (26) and Austin (21); spouse, Bill Schmitz; currently reduced to only 6 cats.
 We live in a circa 1715 farmhouse in Hilltown, PA.

-Teaching: Ancient Philosophy, Individual & Society, Political Philosophy, Law & Morality, Utopianism (seminar/special topics), Philosophy of Law (seminar), and Process Philosophy (seminar).
+Teaching: Ancient Philosophy, Individual & Society, Political Philosophy, Law & Morality, American Philosophy, Utopianism (seminar/special topics), Philosophy of Law (seminar), and Process Philosophy (seminar).
 In the past, I was both the political/legal and ethics professor in the Department.
 In that role, I taught the 300-level Ethics course and created both the introductory Conduct & Character and Environmental Philosophy courses.
-On occasion, I have taught American Philosophy.

 Research: Early on, my work centered on responsibility theory, particularly in relation to criminal law and liability; out of that grew a special interest in omissions as grounds of responsibility and liability.
 I have edited volumes on several topics in legal and political philosophy and written articles on tolerance, civility, liberty, punishment, and contemporary liberalism.
 My recent interests focus on religion and the law in the U.S. and France and on conceptions of civil disobedience.